Roboticol/Snare-A-Music-recommendation-AI/README.md

 ## Running with Docker
 NOTE: You must have a spotify developer's account to run this project.

-NOTE: These are only instructions for testing the project, not deploying.
+These are only instructions for testing the project, not deploying.

 ### 1. Configure Environment Files
 1. Go to the backend directory and make a new folder there named "run", inside it make another folder "secrets".
 Finally, inside the secrets folder make the file "API_KEY.env", it must look like this: